Section of Pharmaceutical Design and Drug Delivery,

 Main Research Interests

-My whole research career, both in academia and industry (see employment record) has always focussed on improving drug delivery systems.
+My whole research career, both in academia and industry (see employment record) has always focused on improving drug delivery systems.
 The exact topics of course have shifted over the years, and span from colloidal delivery systems (including liposomal and other liquid crystalline systems, polymeric and lipid nanoparticles for drug and vaccine delivery) to solids state dosage forms, including polymorphic drugs and amorphous drugs delivery systems.
-Always (and also in the past five years) the work has been strongly based on a physicochemical underpinning of these enabling formulations, as well as a deep and thorough analytical characterisation and understanding of such systems.
+Always (and also in the past five years) the work has been strongly based on a physicochemical underpinning of these enabling formulations, as well as a deep and thorough analytical characterization and understanding of such systems.
 Work in recent years has increasingly used thermal analytical, diffractometric, and spectroscopic methods, both quantitatively and structurally.
-At the same time another focus has always been on the preparative aspects of such enabling formulations, including technologies such as spray drying, melt extrusion, mechano-chemical activation, tabletting, encapsulation etc.
+At the same time another focus has always been on the preparative aspects of such enabling formulations, including technologies such as spray drying, melt extrusion, mechano-chemical activation, tableting, encapsulation etc.

 Since March 2012, Professor Thomas Rades is the Research Chair in Pharmaceutical Design and Drug Delivery in the Department of Pharmacy, University of Copenhagen.
 Before that he has been the Chair in Pharmaceutical Sciences at the National School of Pharmacy, University of Otago, New Zealand from 2003 – 2012.